h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 Generate the token in the mapper and token refresh
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This approach generates a Hive delegation token after the H2O-3 cluster is fully started up and then periodically refreshes the token.
 Delegation tokens usually have a limited life span, and for long-running H2O-3 clusters, they need to be refreshed.
-For this to work, the user's keytab and principal need to be available to the H2O-3 cluster leader node.
+For this to work, your keytab and principal need to be available to the H2O-3 cluster leader node.

 **Requirements**

-- The Hive JDBC driver is on the h2o mapper classpath (either via ``-libjars`` or YARN configuration).
+- The Hive JDBC driver is on the h2o mapper classpath (either through ``-libjars`` or YARN configuration).
 - The ``hiveHost``, ``hivePrincipal`` and optionally ``hiveJdbcUrlPattern`` arguments are present.
 See `Connect to Hive in a Kerberized Hadoop cluster <#connect-to-hive-in-a-kerberized-hadoop-cluster>`__ for more details.
 - The ``principal`` argument is set with the value of your Kerberos principal.
 - The ``keytab`` argument set pointing to the file with your Kerberos keytab file.